na-na-hi/renget/archive/how2playba.md

 - Match colours (e.g. red enemy = use red units)
 - Read the story (it's fun)
 - Rush through normal missions to unlock cafe upgrades and game modes
 - Splurge ur AP.
-1 AP = 1 XP, so get rid of it as fast as you can.
+1 AP = 1 account XP, so get rid of it as fast as you can.
 - Take advantage of the school bonuses and use CC in Bounty
 - Join a club.
 There's no clan tryharding or an obligation to talk.